ShubhJ46/expense-settlement-system/README.md

-# Splitwise Backend – Event‑Driven, Interview‑Ready Architecture
+# Splitwise Backend – Event‑Driven Architecture

 A production‑grade **Splitwise‑like backend** built using **Spring Boot, Kafka, PostgreSQL, and Domain‑Driven Design (DDD)** principles.
 This project demonstrates **event‑driven architecture, idempotent consumers, eventual consistency, and read/write model separation**, exactly how such systems are designed in real companies.